VaishnaviKrishnamoorthy/LM/README.md

 # LM
-to run the code : uvicorn main:app
+# To run the code : uvicorn main:app